-Dr. Owain Rhys Hughes (Cinapsis)
+Dr. Owain Rhys Hughes (CEO and Founder, Cinapsis)

 Dr Owain Rhys Hughes is an Ear, Nose and Throat surgeon whose firsthand experience with the ineffective and difficult-to-navigate communication channels across the NHS inspired him to build a solution.
 He founded Cinapsis in 2018 to help tackle these broken communication systems, handing clinicians the tools they need to collaborate more easily on care.